Enjoy 48 Hours of Winter Fun in Albany Without Any Snow

 Saturday Late Afternoon: Master the Ancient Art of Axe Throwing

-In recent years, axe throwing has become one of the fastest growing sports in the nation, and you can test your skills at a few axe throwing centers in the Albany area.
+In recent years, axe throwing has become one of the fastest growing sports in the nation.
+Want to test your skills?
 Book an axe throwing session at Far Shot Axe Throwing in Albany and see for yourself how satisfying this activity can be.
 No prior experience is required, and once you've learned the basics, you'll be on your way to hitting the bullseye in no time.

 Alternative Saturday Late Afternoon Suggestion: Go on a Shopping Spree Along Lark Street